Western Michigan University

 Daftary's current work explores the impact of economic liberalization policies on semi-arid communities inhabited by the greatest proportion of the world’s poor, specifically market-driven development strategies spawned by liberalization, and democratic decentralization enacted closely on the heels of liberalization.
 She is studying how market-driven approaches like microcredit and commodity-production interact with social norms to shape ground-level effects.
 She is also exploring the interaction of market-based development policy with democratic decentralization.
 Her work is coalesced around issues of livelihoods, poverty, inequality, human capabilities, social inclusion, sustainable development, service delivery and participatory development.
 While South Asia is her regional focus, her interests include Latin America, Africa, Southeast Asia and the United States.
-Her scholarship appears or is forthcoming in "International Social Work" and the highly selective "Journal of Development Studies," "Journal of International Development" and "Development and Change," among others.
+Her scholarship appears or is forthcoming in "International Social Work", "Journal of Development Studies," "Journal of International Development", “Community Development Journal” and "Development and Change", among others.
 Daftary teaches courses in social welfare policy and research methods.